bufferapp/assisted-aws-key-rotator/README.md

-# Assisted AWS Key Rotater
+# Assisted AWS Key Rotator

 Going to the AWS console and rotating your key can be a process that's easy to forget.
 Both how to and just to do.